glebbash/typed-http-decorators/README.md

 import { setEndpointDecorator } from 'typed-http-decorators';

-// You can add additional properties to EndpointOptions like this: declare module './rest' {
-  interface EndpointOptions {
-    permissions: string[];
-  }
-}

 setEndpointDecorator((method, path, { permissions }) => (cls, endpointName) => {
   // Your endpoint decoration logic: console.log(